tensorflow/tfjs-models/speech-commands/README.md

 tf.Model via HTTP requests to a centralized location, when its `startStreaming()` or `recognize()` method is called the first time.
 You can pre-load the model to reduce the latency of the first calls to these methods.
-To do that use the `ensureModelLoaded()` method of the recognizer object.
+To do that, use the `ensureModelLoaded()` method of the recognizer object.

 ## How to run the demo